-My first step was to put the coordinates on the grid.
-After that, I Found out the side lengths of the shape/property.
+My first Step was to put the coordinates on the grid.
+After that, I found out the Side lengths of the shape/property.
 Once I had all the side lengths, I added them together to get the Perimeter.
 Once I got the perimeter/total footage I Multiplied the number by 0.89 because each square foot costs 0.89 cents.
 The total cost was under the estimated Price which is why she should reject the offer.
-Also, to get the side lengths I multiplied 30 ft by the number of side.
+Also, to get the side lengths I multiplied 30ft by the number of squares on one side.